wigahluk/wigahluk.github.io/posts/setting-up-this-thing.md

 I'm not sure I want to support comments and all these fancy features a common blog has.
 For now, this blog is pretty unknown and is more an exercise and a toy than a real publishing platform.

+Next thing was to create a nicer directive for book recommendations.
+That's done.
+I need to write some of them now :).